H07000223/FlycoDialog_Master/README.md

 #FlycoDialog-Matser

 This is an Android Dialog Library that you can directly use default inner dialog and default animation.
-It has 6 kinds of diaog and many kings of show and dimiss animations inside Library.
+It has 6 kinds of dialog and many kinds of show and dismiss animations inside Library.
-It has good expansibility.If you don not like inner dialog and animation, you can custom them what you like in a sample way.It support API LEVEL 8+.
+It has good expansibility.
+If you don't like inner dialog and animation, you can customise them what you like in a simple way.It support API LEVEL 8+.

 ##Demo
 ![](https://github.com/H07000223/FlycoDialog_Master/blob/master/preview_FlycoDialog.gif)